atacan/Dime-a-Dozen/README.md

 # Dime-a-Dozen
-Download the release build on https://github.com/atacan/Dime-a-Dozen/releases
+Download the release build on https://github.com/atacan/Dime-a-Dozen/releases.
+The `.app` file is in "DimeADozen.macOS.*[...]*.zip"

 # Tools